researcher2312/Sorting-Algorithms/readme.md

 Pre-sorting is done by std::sort
 For each case 100 tests are run whith merge sort, quick sort and introspective sort written by me.
 Running times are shown in console, printed from stderr.
+This only works on linux mahines because of using sys/time.h